cosmos/sdk-tutorials/academy/ibc-dev/ibcapp_steps.md

 <HighlightBox type="note">

-By default the `portID` is indeed set to the module name, and the application version is set to `<modulename>-n` with `n` an incrementing value.
+By default, the `portID` is indeed set to the module name, and the application version is set to `<modulename>-n` with `n` as an incrementing value.

 </HighlightBox>